OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

 This document details a CSS-only solution to create an expanding card effect.
 The card expands vertically when hovered over, revealing hidden content.
-This example utilizes only CSS3 properties and avoids JavaScript for a lightweight and performant solution.
+No JavaScript is required.
+We'll use pure CSS3 for this effect.

 **Description of the Styling:**

-The card uses a simple structure with a container div for the entire card and inner divs for the visible and hidden content.
-The key to the expansion effect is the use of `max-height` and transitions.
-Initially, the hidden content's `max-height` is set to 0, hiding it.
-On hover, the `max-height` is changed to a value that allows the hidden content to be fully visible, and a smooth transition is applied to create the animation.
+The card utilizes a combination of transitions, pseudo-elements (`::before` and `::after`), and flexible box layout (`flexbox`) to achieve the expansion.
+The `::before` pseudo-element creates a subtle background overlay during the transition, and the height transition smoothly expands the card to reveal hidden content.
+Padding, borders, and box-shadow are used for styling.

 **Full Code:**